 Aging and Reaction Time

 Unfortunately, reaction time naturally decreases with age.
 This is primarily due to impaired or reduced cognitive functioning.
-As discussed above, quick engagement of the brain is essential for telling the body to react to its environment.
-When the brain isn’t reacting at optimum speed, falls and injury are more likely.
+As discussed above, quick engagement of the brain is essential for signaling the body to react to its environment.
+When the brain isn’t reacting at optimum speed, falls and injury are more likely to occur.

 This was demonstrated in a study on older cancer survivors, which sought to determine the relationship between cognitive function, physical mobility, and falls.
 The study found a direct connection between decreased brain functioning and falling-related injuries.